 Reporting is the most important feature in modern EA software.
 We at LeanIX believe that a powerful and flexible way to show what you have or plan to have in your architecture is crucial in addressing your stakeholder’s concerns.
-Therefore we have added the most important Reports in our report section everyone needs for their daily architecture work.
+Therefore, we have added the most significant reports in our report section, everyone needs for their daily architecture work.

 This page shows you:

 - How to use Filter & Views to create your individual report